 |Nerve root||Tendon reflex||Test|

 |Upper limbs||C5–C6||Biceps reflex||First, the examiner places his/her thumb on the patient's biceps tendon, then the examiner strikes his/her thumb with a reflex hammer and observes the patient's forearm movement.|

 |Brachioradialis reflex||Striking the lower end of the radius with a reflex hammer elicits movement of the forearm.|

-|Triceps reflex||The examiner holds the patient's arm (forearm hanging loosely at a right angle) and taps the triceps tendon with a reflex hammer to induce an extension in the elbow joint.|
+|Triceps reflex||The examiner holds the patient's arm (forearm hanging loosely at 90° position) and taps the triceps tendon with a reflex hammer to induce an extension in the elbow joint.|

-|Lower limbs||L2–L4||Adductor reflex||Tapping the tendon above the medial condyle of femur elicits the adductor reflex.|
+|Lower limbs||L2–L4||Adductor reflex||Tapping the tendon on the medial epicondyle of femur elicits the adductor reflex.|

 |Knee reflex||Striking the tendon just below the patella (leg is slightly bent) induces knee extension.|